The Difference Between Sanitation and Disinfection

 What should I use to disinfect?

-You should only use EPA Registered products to disinfect any surface.
+You should only use EPA-registered products to disinfect any surface.
 Only EPA Registration guarantees the user that the product has been proven to kill viruses and bacteria.
 You can confirm if the product is EPA registered by looking at the product label or going to the EPA website (https://www.epa.gov/pesticide-registration/list-n-disinfectants-coronavirus-covid-19) and searching by the item SKU.
-BenzaRid was EPA registered in 2012 and our EPA numbers and SKUs can be found on all of our products and on our website.

 US EPA Registration #: 10324-85-88904